astronomer/docs/software/configure-deployment.md

 Airflow 2.0 comes with the ability for users to run multiple schedulers concurrently to ensure high-availability, zero recovery time, and faster performance.
 By adjusting the **Scheduler Count** slider in the Software UI, you can provision up to 4 schedulers on any Deployment running Airflow 2.0+ on Astronomer.

-Each individual scheduler will be provisioned with the AU specified in **Scheduler Resources**.
+Each individual scheduler will be provisioned with the resources specified in **Scheduler Resources**.
 For example, if you set **Scheduler Resources** to 10 AU and **Scheduler Count** to 2, your Airflow Deployment will run with 2 Airflow schedulers using 10 AU each for a total of 20 AU.

-To increase the speed at which tasks are scheduled and ensure high-availability, we recommend provisioning 2 or more Airflow schedulers for production environments.
+To increase the speed at which tasks are scheduled and ensure high-availability, Astronomer recommends provisioning 2 or more Airflow schedulers for production environments.
 For more information on the Airflow 2.0 scheduler, refer to Astronomer's ["The Airflow 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).

 ### Triggerer